HYBRID EVENT: You can participate in person at London, UK or Virtually from your home or work.

 Materials and Methods: We report two clinical cases

-•Case 1: Displacement of a root fragment of the maxillary right second molar into the sinus during extraction, leading to an oroantral communication and chronic sinusitis.
+Case 1: Displacement of a root fragment of the maxillary right second molar into the sinus during extraction, leading to an oroantral communication and chronic sinusitis.
 Initial medical treatment was followed by delayed surgical intervention.

-In both cases, minimally invasive surgical management was performed via a Caldwell-Luc approach assisted by endoscopy, allowing the successful removal of the foreign body.
+Case 2: Accidental projection of endodontic filling material into the maxillary sinus during a dental procedure.In both cases, minimally invasive surgical management was performed via a Caldwell-Luc approach assisted by endoscopy, allowing the successful removal of the foreign body.

-Results : Postoperative outcomes were favorable in both patients, with resolution of clinical and radiological signs of infection.
+Results: Postoperative outcomes were favorable in both patients, with resolution of clinical and radiological signs of infection.
 No recurrence or postoperative complications were observed during the 6-month follow-up.

-Discussion : These cases highlight the importance of accurate diagnostic evaluation, especially through three-dimensional imaging (cone beam CT), to precisely localize the foreign body and guide the therapeutic approach.
+Discussion: These cases highlight the importance of accurate diagnostic evaluation, especially through three-dimensional imaging (cone beam CT), to precisely localize the foreign body and guide the therapeutic approach.
 Minimally invasive endoscopic access is an effective and well-tolerated alternative to conventional surgery.

-Conclusion : Prevention remains key.
+Conclusion: Prevention remains key.
 In cases of foreign body displacement into the maxillary sinus, a well-adapted diagnostic and therapeutic strategy, combining CBCT imaging and minimally invasive surgery, ensures optimal management and reduces the risk of complications.

 Biography: